Off the Beaten Track

 We’d make camp that night at a small, pebbly west coast beach, complete with soft, black volcanic sand, ancient caves and fascinating rock formations, including an enormous arch overlooking the sea.
-This was, coincidently, where we set up almost too close to the shore and the high tide threatened to carry us away to sea.
+The setting was perfect – almost too perfect – as our setup so close to the shore was threatened by the rising tide carrying us away.

 Spoiler alert: it didn’t 😉

 - Journey to the center of the earth in the Caves of Ajuy

 - See some of the oldest rocks of all the Canaries, including remnants of ancient rivers and dunes formed from magma as many as 70 million years ago

 - See a sunset from Ajuy black sand beach